 Further, the legacy project will seek to deliver real infrastructure improvements to Stromlo Forest Park.
 We see that our relationship with the community is one of profit-sharing so that there is very real, tangible, long-term benefits for ACT residents and visitors.

 Investing in cycling infrastructure yields a minimum of four-to-one return for every dollar spent.
-If we are to look at infrastructure spend as return on investment and the value across the community from a social, economic and mobility point of view it’s cheap and highly effective at a time when dollars are very short.
+If we are to look at infrastructure spend as return on investment and the value across the community from a social, economic, health and mobility point of view, it’s cheap and highly effective at a time when dollars are very short.

-So, for us, Sea Otter Australia ticks all the boxes.
-Fun, entertainment, world-class and participatory sport, commerce, industry development, political engagement and advocacy in an exciting festival atmosphere.
-This is strengthening today and building the future for cycling in Australia.
+So for us, Sea Otter Australia ticks all the boxes.
+Fun, entertainment, world-class participatory bicycling, commerce, industry development, political engagement and advocacy in an exciting festival atmosphere.
+This represents strengthening today and building the future for cycling in Australia.

 Come and be a part of the Sea Otter family in October this year!